-F. Emergency Leave: Employees shall be entitled to up to one (1) day of emergency leave each employment year.

-Emergency leave may be used for an emergency situation which is beyond the control of the employee.
+- F. Emergency Leave: Employees shall be entitled to up to one (1) day of emergency leave each employment year. - Emergency leave may be used for an emergency situation which is beyond the control of the employee.
 Examples of emergency leave would include broken pipes, fire, flood or other emergency situations.
-The District has an expectation that a detailed explanation of such leave be provided when requesting such leave in employee access time off.

-G. Personal Leaves: Employees shall be entitled to up to two (2) days of personal leave each employment year.
-(No more than eight (8) employees (September-April) and no more than four (4) employees (May-June) district wide may take personal leave on any given day when school is in session, unless the District Administrator or his/her designee grants approval.
+The District has an expectation that a detailed explanation of such leave be provided when requesting such leave in employee access time off. - G. Personal Leaves: Employees shall be entitled to up to two (2) days of personal leave each employment year.
+(No more than eight (8) employees district wide may take personal leave on any given day when school is in session, unless the District Administrator or his/her designee grants approval to exceed eight (8) employees district wide.)

-Employees who use two or less days of paid or unpaid leave the previous year (not including professional leave, leave approved for emergency closures, or bonus personal leave used the previous year) shall be allowed one additional bonus day of personal leave.
+Employees who use two or less days of paid or unpaid leave the previous year (not including professional leave or bonus personal leave used the previous year) shall be allowed one additional bonus day of personal leave.
 Employee must be actively employed for the entire year to be considered.
 A maximum of 3 personal days will be allowed in any year and this will not increase the number of paid leave hours accrued per year.